General Info (4 Questions)

 Foals 4+5: Unraced babies

-She would get 5 points for foal 1 (5 points for 2yo year, 5 points for stakes placed = 5 points)
+She would get 5 points for foal 1 (5 points for 2yo winner, 5 points for stakes placed at 3 and 4 = 5 points)

-She would get 5 points for foal 2 (0 points for 2yo year, 5 points for stakes placed = 5 points)
+She would get 3 points for foal 2 (0 points for 2yo unplaced, 3 points for multiple winner at 3 = 3 points)

-She would get 7 points for foal 3 (7 points for 2yo year)
+She would get 7 points for foal 3 (7 points for 2yo multiple winner)

 The same ranking applies to stallions, but obviously they have more foals so there's more math involved.